winnieau/agile_ventures_website_two/README.md

 # WebSiteTwo
 For considering AgileVentures Future Directions

-Ronin final project to implement an AgileVentures showcase
+Ronin final project to implement an AgileVentures showcase, created and deployed over the span of 2 weeks.

 Screenshot
 ---